EMPRESS. XV. A New Determination of the Primordial Helium Abundance Suggesting a Moderately Low $Y_\mathrm{P}$ Value: Analysis

 Note that we increase the upper boundary of $y^+$ up to 0.15 from that of \cite{Hsyu+2020}, motivated by potential He overabundance found at high-$z$ galaxies \citep{Yanagisawa+2024b}.
 In Section \ref{sec:Yp}, we assess possible bias introduced by the choice of the priors described in \cite{Matsumoto+2022}.

 In our {\tt\string YMCMC} analyses, we use 500 walkers and 1000 steps, 800 out of which include burn-in procedures.
 The best-fit parameters are shown in Table \ref{tab:mcmc_recovered_params}.
+The best-fit parameters are taken as the median values, with uncertainties defined by the 16–84th percentile range.
 Figure \ref{fig:ymcmc_example} presents the contours and the histograms for the recovered model parameters of J0815+2156.
 We find that the degeneracy between $T_\mathrm{e}$ and $n_\mathrm{e}$ is resolved by the He \textsc{i} $\lambda$10830\AA\, line.
 We also find that the posterior distribution of $\log \xi$ shows a plateau at $\log \xi \lesssim -3$.
 This occurs because, at such a small value of $\log \xi$ (i.e., a low neutral hydrogen fraction), the contribution of collisional excitation to hydrogen line intensities is so small that we are unable to distinguish between $\log \xi \sim -3$ and lower values.
 However, this does not significantly affect the posterior distributions of the other parameters.

 There is a correlation between $y^+$ and $a_\mathrm{He}$ because, for a given He \textsc{i}/H \textsc{i} flux ratio, a larger $a_\mathrm{He}$ (i.e., stronger He \textsc{i} line absorption) corresponds to an intrinsically higher He \textsc{i}/H \textsc{i} flux ratio, which in turn leads to a larger $y^+$.